 Check your interpretations.
 The goal of communication is to understand.
 Listeners interpret what is being said, so check with the speaker to be sure that what you heard is what the speaker meant.
 Ask the speaker if your perspective is accurate.
 For example, you can say "Do I understand you to mean...?" or "Did you say...?"

 Be honest.
 Stay honest as you say, "I understand why you feel that way."
 Acknowledging and accepting the speaker's feelings does not mean that you agree with them.

 Listen to yourself.
 Make a conscious effort to hear how you speak.
 Do you have a positive or negative attitude?
 What is your tone of voice?
 A steady stream of snappy responses puts others on the defensive.

-Although we may not always get what we want, it is important to clearly make our wishes known so we don't build up resentment.
+Although we may not always get what we want, it's important to make our wishes known so we don't build up resentment.
 Listening to understand others' needs and wants with sensitivity demonstrates a caring attitude.
-When everyone involved in the communication process speaks and listens carefully, it is easier to share perceptions and feelings while moving toward understanding one another.
+When everyone involved in the communication process speaks and listens carefully, it's easier to share perceptions and feelings while moving toward understanding one another.

 Rural Minnesota Life — Provides information for Minnesotan rural families, including the other 16 Getting Through Tough Times fact sheets.

 Adjusting to Suddenly Reduced Income (9.9 MB PDF) — Take into account the financial, emotional, and social aspects of sudden income loss.